mech/Notes/HR/jobline.md

 ## Change of Approver

 If approver for a certain SRID or project has been made, all pending leaves, timesheet, etc need to be updated to the new approver.
 Any email for the pending items need to be resend so the "new" approver will know to act on it.

+## Resignation

+Eve can submit resignation repeatedly!!
+This may result in multiple `RCAID2131`, `RCAID2132`, etc. We need to prevent this!

+This happen when Eve is on the phone guiding CA to submit resignation, but CA's network is too slow and he press the submit button multiple time.

 ## Notification